• sliderimage

 nottingham criminal solicitor

-Martin Hadley was admitted as a solicitor in 1988, specialising in criminal defence work shortly thereafter.
-He has nearly 30 years’ experience representing individuals at police stations or before criminal courts.
+Martin Hadley specialised in criminal defence work from being admitted as a solicitor in 1988.
+He has over 30 years’ experience representing individuals at police stations or before criminal courts.
+From 1998 to November 2024, Martin was a solicitor and now practises as a non-solicitor consultant.

 This knowledge and experience gained over many years has equipped him well, enabling him to review cases from a balanced and independent view point.
 His clients receive the benefit of this unbiased advice, always given in their best interests.

 Martin has dealt with the full range of issues that will arise when representing professionals, including corporate manslaughter, fraud and regulatory breaches.
-As Martin is able to undertake his own advocacy he brings continuity that cannot be achieved by the use of external counsel.
+As Martin is able to undertake his own advocacy before the tribunals, he brings continuity that cannot be achieved by the use of external counsel.

 His abilities were recognised in 1997 by the Legal Services Commission (now the Legal Aid Agency) when he was appointed to the Funding Review Committee where he sat as both Chair and member.